 Potsdamer Platz & Tiergarten

-This new quarter, forged from ground once bisected by the Berlin Wall, is a showcase of fabulous contemporary architecture.
-Art lovers should not skip the Kulturforum museums, especially the Gemäldegalerie, which sits right next to the world-class Berliner Philharmonie.
+This new quarter, forged from ground once bisected by the Berlin Wall, is a showcase of fabulous contemporary architecture and home to big cinemas and shopping.
+Culture lovers should not skip the Kulturforum museums, especially the Gemäldegalerie, which sits right next to the world-class Berliner Philharmonie.